 - More than 50% of all actions were at least tolerating.

 The percentages in the previous calculations can be adjusted.
-Click System Profile > User Experience > Default or Application Specific Settings horizontal tab > General > Visit Experience Zone to modify these thresholds.
+To modify thresholds Open the System Profile Preferences dialog box and click User Experience > Default or Application Specific Settings tab > General > Visit Experience Zone to modify these thresholds.

 A visit's user experience zone is determined by a well-ordered series of calculations, each representing a possible reason for a particular experience zone.
 The reason with the highest precedence is recorded in the visit, and determines the visit's experience zone.
 The ordered list of reasons is given in the following table: